dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 10. `normal`

 The task is to classify the paddy images into `1` of the `9` diseases or `normal`.

-Here's what the images look like.
+Few sample images shown below.
 {{< figure_resizing src="test_img.jpg" >}}

 Next, I download the data locally and organize them in a folder structure.